 In the summer and fall of 2024, the transformation group mainly focused on creating a sequence of lessons that GeT instructors could insert into their course to teach the proof of the Side-Angle-Side (SAS) triangle congruence criterion from a transformation perspective.
 Work on this front has proceeded in several ways.
 First, the transformation group reviewed several ways that the SAS proof could be written, especially based on the axiomatic structure and context of the course.
 The initial goal here was to select one axiomatic structure and proof approach that our lesson sequence would focus on, but since then the group has settled on the idea of creating at least two versions of the lesson plan that would accommodate some of the different ways of structuring previous properties and axioms.
 Second, the transformation group has worked on viewing different ways instructors and various sources have taught the SAS proof and some of the background material in these contexts.
-One interesting concern that came up here was that some instructors made extensive use of technology, while others indicated they wouldn't reasonably be able to incorporate a lesson with such significant technology without extending the length of the sequence of lessons.
-Currently, a version of the lesson that doesn't involve technology is more extensively developed, but the group plans to look into ways to incorporate more technology, either as a separate version of the lesson or as one that accommodates a variety of needs.
+One interesting concern that came up here was that some instructors made extensive use of technology, while others indicated they wouldn't reasonably be able to incorporate a lesson with such significant technology is more extensively developed, but the group plans to look into ways to incorporate more technology, either as a separate version of the lesson or as one that accommodates a variety of needs.